jergason/blorg/_posts/2015-03-07-learning-and-cynicism.md

 the bleached bones of dead projects to "best practices", and in turn, we ourselves ossify.

-New ideas or new technologies remind us of old pain and bounce off the carapace of built-up wisdom.
-Eventually we are so encumbered by experience that we become brittle and immobilized and changes in technology or culture or management crumble us to dust.
+New ideas or new technologies remind you of old pain and bounce off the carapace of built-up wisdom.
+Eventually you are so encumbered by experience that you become brittle and immobilized and changes in technology or culture or management crumble you to dust.

 ## PUPPY BREAK